mickeyf/OpenRepos/README.md

 (My ego is used to being knocked down - I'm married.)
 <br><br><br><br>
 ###### Copyright Info
-All Programs in this Repository are Copyright (C) 2020 Mickey Fox
+All content in this Repository Copyright (C) 2020 Mickey Fox, or the respective copyright holders.

 These programs are free software: you can redistribute them and/or modify them under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.